Convenient, Reliable Replacements for All of Your Teeth

 The Cost of Dentures

 The cost of dentures can vary based on the condition of your oral health, what type of dentures you need, and numerous other variables, which is why we can’t give an estimate without examining your smile first.
-At Complete Cosmetic Care Dentistry, we take pride in providing quality and affordable dentistry.
+At 918 Dentist, we take pride in providing quality and affordable dentistry.
 We are happy to help make dentures affordable for you and we also accept insurance.
 If you’re interested in dentures, contact our office today to get started!

 Are you considering getting dentures to replace your missing teeth and restore your smile back to its former glory?
 These prosthetic teeth allow you to eat your favorite foods and smile with as much confidence as you had when you had all of your natural teeth.
 However, you probably have a few questions about some of the details of the treatment process.
 Don’t worry; we’ve taken some denture FAQs and answered them below for your benefit.
 If you have a denture question that you don’t see answered on this page, just give us a call and ask!